-From the requirements definition in Fig. 2, the mandated goals for the new software are as follows:
+From the requirements definition in Figure 2 the mandated goals for the new software are as follows:-

-1) Normal operation of the walk-on scales must be maintained.

-- 2) The scales are for use in public places. - 3) WeighCom's good reputation must be maintained.

-4) The scales are to be constructed from prescribed components.
+- 1) Normal operation of the walk-on scales must be maintained. - 2) The scales are for use in public places. - 3) WeighCom's good reputation must be maintained. - 4) The scales are to be constructed from prescribed components.

 We will use the first goal to illustrate our technique.
-The first step is to annotate the goal graph [11] with the estimated values for the risk factors.
-This is shown in Fig. 3, which extends the model from the tool Objectiver [12] to indicate operationalised requirements or assumptions in ovals and metric annotations in italics.
-For this example, we produced the expert opinion by adopting the role of the product manager for WeighCom.
-In different situations, however, it may be more appropriate to approach other assessors for opinions, such as developers when estimating project costs and customers when estimating the stakeholders' mandate.
+The first step is to annotate the goal graph [6] with the estimated values for the risk factors.
+This is shown in Figure 3, which extends the model from the tool Objectiver [7] to indicate operationalised requirements or assumptions in ovals and metric annotations in italics.
+For this example we produced the expert opinion by adopting the role of the product manager for WeighCom.
+In different situations however it may be more appropriate to approach other assessors for opinions, such as developers when estimating project costs, and customers when estimating the stakeholders' mandate.
 Clearly the technique benefits from automation when a larger number of assessors is involved.

-The four risk factors in Table 1 are used to measure the probability that the project will succeed in each of the four areas (environment, achievability, refinement and stakeholders' mandate) for our risk profile.
-Fig. 3 also shows an obstacle.
+The four risk factors in Table 1 are used to measure the probability that the project will succeed in each of the four areas (Environment, Achievability, Refinement and Stakeholders' Mandate) for our Risk Profile.
+Figure 3 also shows an obstacle.
 An obstacle is something that may prevent a goal from being achieved.
 Obstacles are not assessed in our technique, but goals that overcome them are.

-The risk factors were obtained using expert's judgement and the formulae in Tables 2 and 5.
+The Risk Factors were obtained using expert judgement and the formulae in Tables 2 and 4.
 The scores for ENV and ACHIEVE were collected for the leaves as appropriate.
 They were then converted to RF1 and RF2 scores for the leaves and then propagated through the graph to the roots as indicated in Table 2.
 Scores for SOUND were taken for all goals and then RF3 was calculated for each goal from its SOUND score and those of all its descendent goals using the formula in Table 2.
-RF4 scores were obtained from the MANDATE scores for each goal (if Definition of metric for each goal where N = total number of assessors, VALUE is the business value of a goal as rated by assessors (its contribution to the project) on an ordinal scale greater than or equal to 0 for a goal not rated by assessors, Value is inherited from its immediate parent(s) such that the children's Values sum to the parent's Value; a goal with two or more parents will inherit the sum of its parents' Values the TOTALVALUE of a project is the sum of the values of its operationalised requirements:
+RF4 scores were obtained from the MANDATE scores for each goal (if provided) according to the formula in Table 2.
+There is no propagation of MANDATE scores through the graph.
+Next, COST was judged for all leaf requirements and then propagated to the roots using the formulae in Table 4.
+Finally the scores for VALUE were collected for the roots (and the goals that overcome obstacles); these were propagated to the leaf goals using the formulae in Table 4.